 Make The Early Years Inspection Handbook familiar and readily available.
 It need not be a scary/stressful document.
 Chat about it now and then in the common room over tea.
 The more staff understand what constitutes an Ofsted Outstanding nursery, the more confident they will be on inspection day.

 Understandably, some of your staff may experience anxiety around the inspection, especially if there is added pressure to boost your setting’s Ofsted rating.
 Do not ignore this, and of course, do not add to the pressure – they’re already aware of the importance.
 Ofsted nursery ratings are important to staff as well.
-Remind them that it’s alright to acknowledge mistakes, and emphasis that the inspection is a celebration of accomplishments that your staff should be proud of.
+Remind them that it’s alright to acknowledge mistakes, and emphasise that the inspection is a celebration of accomplishments that your staff should be proud of.

 Blossomers are able to upload and store The Early Years Inspection Handbook on the Blossom platform for continued, easy access.
 Our Staff Rota lets employees know who will be present on the day of inspection, and our child attendance tracking features make it simple to see which children (and therefore parents) will be participating.

 Questions you will be asked

 Unsurprisingly, you can expect to be asked a variety of questions on inspection day.
 Some are directed at the manager, others Room Leaders, and so on.
 It’s imperative that you answer all questions with 100% honesty because sooner or later the inspector will find out.
 (And rest assured that lying won’t work in your favour to bump up your rating).
 Check out these examples of inspection questions:

 How are the parents involved in the inspection?

 It is essential to notify parents that an Ofsted inspection will be taking place.
 Remember, Ofsted nursery ratings are important to your parents as well.
 The inspector will make sure to chat to parents and gather evidence on their opinions of your setting.
 So send out a notification email or text so that they’re not caught off guard.